remidosol/akbank-web3-final-case/README.md

 The `PhoneOperator`, `InternetProvider` and `ElectricityCompany` contracts are for storing bill payments and paying bills.

+There will be added another informations when I have spare time.

 ## Run <a id="install-run"></a> [🔝][@jump-to-top]

-You can run the contracts using Remix IDE.
+You can run the contracts using [`Remix IDE`](https://remix.ethereum.org/).
 ## Learn More & Resources <a id="learn"></a>[🔝][@jump-to-top]

 Will be added soon.